-Using life and inclusion threats, threats of abandonment or the threat of the death of loved ones.
-It becomes even easier the more powerful the gods and demons abusive religions and individuals within the religion are willing to deploy in their theft of the lives and rights of children.
+"Using life and inclusion threats, threats of abandonment or the threat of the death of loved ones.
+It becomes even easier the more powerful the gods and demons abusive religions and individuals within the religion are willing to deploy in their theft of the lives and rights of children."

 The inability of a child to thrive in a God based rape culture can never be the product of a fault with the child.

 If children had their own God it would not want to play with them sexually or threaten them with death via popes and clergy